 - Applications to continue a research stay already underway can only be considered in exceptional cases.
 The applicant may not have spent an extended period in Germany prior to application.
 Potential applicants who have been in Germany for more than six months at the time of application are not eligible to apply;

 - The Humboldt Foundation assumes that candidates will abide by the Rules of Good Scientific Practice and the ethical rules of the 7th EU Framework Programme during the application and sponsorship periods.

-The complete application should be submitted to the Humboldt Foundation at least four to seven months ahead of the prospective selection date.
+Applications may be submitted to the Humboldt Foundation online at any time.
+They should be sent at least four to seven months ahead of the prospective selection date.

-The Humboldt Foundation will confirm receipt of the application by email.
+The Humboldt Foundation will confirm receipt of the online application by email.
 It is the applicant’s responsibility to ensure that he or she has submitted all the necessary documents.
-Applications not submitted as a single entity will take longer to process.
-Grossly incomplete applications will be returned to applicants unprocessed.

 One of our hallmarks is the degree of support we try to provide for every single guest researcher.
 This is why we offer you extra benefits in addition to the monthly research fellowship: from invitations to events, via language courses to family allowances.

 Once a Humboldtian, always a Humboldtian: Even after your research stay has come to an end, we shall still maintain close contact with you.
 Our alumni sponsorship is flexible and designed to support every Humboldtian’s particular path in life and development as well as collaborations between individuals.